A general overview of the unique risks and health implications for refugee/immigrant communities near the Duwamish River.

 A special purpose, regional government agency chartered by state law in 1967 under the Washington Clean Air Act.
 Provides current status of burn bans and of air quality in WA counties for sensitive groups, healthy adults, and different activity levels.

-This document provides information on the prevalence of childhood lead poisoning among recent Burmese refugees, and prevention issues specific to this population.
+This 2010 document from the NY State Department of Health provides information on the prevalence of childhood lead poisoning among recent Burmese refugees, and prevention issues specific to this population.
 Also included is a discussion of some of the cultural and health practices common among Burmese refugees.
 It is intended for staff at resettlement organizations and local health departments, as well as health care providers, in order to facilitate effective communication with Burmese refugees on issues related to lead poisoning prevention, health care, and general health promotion.